Slappy the Dummy

-Slappy the Dummy is a fictional character and antagonist in the Goosebumps children's series by R. L. Stine.
-He is one of the series' most popular villains, the main antagonist of the Night of the Living Dummy saga and the mascot of the franchise.
-He is also the main antagonist of the Goosebumps movie and its sequel, where Stine describes him as a "ventriloquist's dummy with a serious Napoleonic complex".
-He comes alive by these words: "Karru Marri Odonna Loma Molanu Karrano" (which roughly translates to "You and I are one now"), and they can be found on a sheet of paper in Slappy's jacket pocket.
-After coming to life, Slappy will try to make the person who brought him to life serve him as a slave, to the point that he will frame that person for bad things that he does.
+Slappy the Dummy is a fictional character in the Goosebumps children's horror novel series by R. L. Stine.
+He is the main antagonist of the Night of the Living Dummy series and one of the series' most popular villains, as well as its de facto mascot.
+He is also the main antagonist of the franchise's film adaptation and its sequel, described by their interpretation of Stine as having a "serious Napoleonic complex" in the former.
+He comes to life when the words, "Karru Marri Odonna Loma Molonu Karrano," which roughly translates to "You and I are one now" (meaning he and whoever brings him to life will become inseparable) and can be found on a sheet of paper in the coat pocket of Slappy's jacket, are read aloud.
+After being brought to life, Slappy will try to make the person who did so serve him as a slave, to the point of framing them for his misdeeds.

 Inspiration

-According to R. L. Stine, Slappy was inspired by the literary classic The Adventures of Pinocchio.
-He liked the book's idea of a wooden puppet coming to life, so he created Slappy.
+According to R. L. Stine, Slappy took inspiration from Carlo Collodi's The Adventures of Pinocchio, as he liked the book's idea of a puppet coming to life.

-Magic, a 1978 horror film where a dummy is thought to commit evil acts, was another one of R. L. Stine's inspirations for Slappy.
-In the television adaptation of the books, Slappy has the same sounding voice as Fats, the dummy from Magic with the voice of Anthony Hopkins.
+Fats from William Goldman's Magic was another one of Stine's inspirations for Slappy.
+In the television adaptation of the books, Slappy has the same tone of voice as Fats' interpretation in the novel's film adaptation.